tymyrddin/red-basic/source/docs/reconnaissance/Gather-app-information.md

 ## Notes

-Use [search engines](Search-engines.md), [DNS tools](Deep-dive-DNS.md) to discover IP addresses, domain name information, technologies used, other websites on the same server, DNS records, unlisted files, sub-domains, directories, neighbours, ...
+Use [DNS tools](Deep-dive-DNS.md) to discover IP addresses, domain name information, technologies used, other websites on the same server, DNS records, unlisted files, sub-domains, directories, neighbours, ...

 ## Tools